zHaytam/Blazux/README.md

 - `Dispatch` takes ~0.7 ms for 100 subscribed components in the page.

 Basically, performance shouldn't be an issue regardless of how complex your application might be.
 You can look at the `PlainSample` project to see it in action.

+## Feedback
+If you find a bug or you want to see a functionality in this library, feel free to open an issue in the repository!
+Of course, PRs are very welcome.